PanagiotisVasilakis/thesis/mlops/README.md

    promotion.

 The Feast feature store under `feast_repo/` stores training features so model training scripts can fetch consistent data across environments.
+The feature view includes mobility metrics such as `heading_change_rate`, `path_curvature`, per-user signal variance and altitude in addition to basic location and handover statistics.